Mark Trumbo: 2018

 Trumbo began the season on the disabled list, missing the first month of the season.
 He was activated on May 1.
 Trumbo had season ending knee surgery in August.
 He finished the year with a .261 batting average along with 17 home runs and 44 RBIs in 358 plate appearances.
 He played only 90 games due to injuries.

 2019

 After spending most of the 2019 season on the injured list following his knee surgery, Trumbo was activated off the IL on September 2, 2019.
 He played in only 12 games, hitting .172 in 29 at bats.

 Post-playing career

 In March 2022, Trumbo was invited by Baltimore Orioles director of administration Kevin Buck to serve as a special instructor during Spring Training.

 Personal life

-Trumbo and his wife Maile reside in Tennessee.
+Trumbo and his wife Maile reside in California.

 Trumbo is close friends with Thrice drummer Riley Breckenridge.
 Trumbo has used Thrice's songs "Firebreather" and "Black Honey" as walkup music.